dnv-opensource/ASVA/README.md

 ## Usage

 - Navigate to the project directory.
-- Place your ASVA JSON file in the resources directory.
-Rename it to ASVS-4.0.3.json.
 - Run the following command from the root directory of the project: `clojure -M:dev`
 - Follow the on-screen instructions to access and interact with the application.